Villierstown: Dromana House

 The Villiers-Stuart family and their direct descendants have resided in Dromana House in its different forms for well over 700 years, on what was one of the very oldest continuing estates in Ireland.
 Dromana is perched high above the River Blackwater, located between Villierstown and the town of Cappoquin.
 Dromana House succeeded a medieval castle built by a branch of the powerful FitzGerald family, who soon became FitzGerald-Villiers, Villiers, and finally Villiers-Stuart in 1800, at the entry of the Marquis of Bute's son, Henry Stuart, into the family.
 By the end of the seventeenth century, Dromana was destroyed after a number of sieges - but it was rebuilt.
 Between the 1750s and 1820s many additions were made to the house including an enormous "great bow-sided ballroom."
 There were also two large walled gardens on the estate, along with the bastion and banqueting house by the river.

 By the 1820s the Dromana estate including around 40000 acre.
 Part of this land today makes up Dromana Wood which is managed by Coillte on a long-term lease.

 Thomas Carlyle wrote a lengthy description of a weekend stay at Dromana House in mid-July 1849.
 His host was Daniel O'Connell's political protege Lord Henry Mount Stuart of the Decries.

 The estate was seized by the Land Commission, in return for near-worthless land bonds, and divided up, while the architecturally significant stables block, just south of the main avenue, was demolished by the Land Commission.
 The avenue, which stretches up to 5 kilometres from Dromana bridge to the Villierstown gate, is now publicly owned while the well-known Hindu Gothic styled gate lodge over the River Finisk is under the responsibility of the local County Council.
 In 1965 much of Dromana House was demolished, and all that remains today is the smaller 17th-century wing.

 The family had to sell Dromana House in the 1960s, but they were able to repurchase in the early 1990s; they still reside there today.
 In August 2004 James Villiers-Stuart died and was buried at Villierstown Church.

 1921 Irish War of Independence

 During the Irish War of Independence, Villierstown was located in a rebel stronghold.
 In May 1921 rebel forces launched an attack on the British Black and Tans near the bridge on the Dromana estate, an important crossing point on the river Blackwater.
 No casualties were reported from the attack.

 Protected Structures

-There are many protected structures in Villierstown, Co.
-Waterford.
+There are many protected structures in Villierstown, County Waterford.